youwuyou/Ginkgo.jl/docs/src/programmer-guide/ginkgo-c-library-api.md

 ## C API Design Principle

-For maintaining the consistency of our code, we propose following convections [^1] when one wants to add new C language wrapper functions in `c_api.hpp` and `c_api.cpp`.
+For maintaining the consistency of our code, we propose following convections [^1] when one wants to add new C language wrapper functions in `c_api.h` and `c_api.cpp`.

 >**Prerequisite**
 >